 (7) In subsection (6) “interest rate” in relation to a contract of sale means the rate of interest payable on the balance of the purchase money for the time being remaining unpaid under that contract of sale.

+[Section 33 amended by No. 28 of 2006 s.
+332.]

 34. Limit on amount of unpaid purchase money

 (1) The balance of the purchase money for the time being remaining unpaid under a contract of sale in respect of a sale under this Division shall not exceed such sum as is determined by the Minister for the purposes of this subsection by notice published in the Government Gazette.